 The blood has been called the river of life.
 In it contains the properties that are used by the cells, tissues, glands and organs of the body.
 I do not view any one laboratory test as being absolute.
 I view and use use laboratory data as a way to obtain evidence and information.
 There are a number of valuable laboratory tests, which each in their own right has something unique to share.

-Since much of what is in the blood is very “homeostatic” (always attempting to keep certain factors within a certain range for balance), it can be argued that the blood is not a very reliable biopsy.
+Since much of what is in the blood is very “homeostatic” (the physiological mechanism that maintain equilibration), it can be argued that the blood is not a very reliable thing to be measuring health.
 Example: if the body takes calcium from bones in order to keep levels high enough in the blood and cells, how can blood calcium be a valid assessment of calcium metabolism?
-Since blood steroidal hormones are bound to certain proteins and therefore many cannot make it to cell receptor sites, how can one accurately assess adrenal function in the blood?
+Since blood steroidal hormones can be bound to certain proteins (such as SHBG) and therefore may not make it to cell receptor sites, how can one accurately assess hormonal function in the blood?

-These are 2 of several similar questions which effectively question the efficacy of blood as a valid biopsy.
+These are 2 of several similar questions which effectively question the efficacy of blood as a valid diagnostic test.

 In answer to the 2 proposed questions above, let’s look closer at these issues:

-Consider that calcium activity can be assessed not by looking only at serum calcium alone, but by multiple factors that are involved in calcium activity such as phosphorous, albumin and Vitamin D. Or even more interesting, consider that serum calcium levels can actually be used to identify the function of other systems of the body such as thyroid activity and digestive functions.
+Consider that calcium activity can be assessed not by looking only at serum calcium alone, but by multiple factors that are involved in calcium activity such as phosphorous, albumin and Vitamin D. Or even more interesting, consider that serum calcium levels can actually be used to evaluate the activities of other systems of the body such as parathyroid activity, autonomic functions (see Melvin Page) and digestive functions.